py-b/osmbus/README.md

 write_gpx(id_rel = "3220296")
 ```

-As recommended on the OSM wiki, the ways in the relation should be
+As stated in the OSM documentation, the ways in the relation should be
 listed beginning with the way at the initial stop position and ending
 with the way at the terminal stop, in the right order. **If this is not
 the case, the function cannot work**.
 The package automatically reverses